RedBlueBird/StackPile/README.md

 # Stackpile

-This website is created with React and Google Firebase. \
+This website is created with React and Google Firebase, aided with Boostrap 4. \
 Project initiated for an English class's genius hour assignment.

 ## Reddit but Reddit